Esri/utility-network-properties-extractor/README.md

 # utility-network-properties-extractor
-Contains the source code for the 'Utility Network Property Extractor' ArcGIS Pro Add-in which creates 1) individual CSV files for Utility Network, Geodatabase and Map properties and 2) provides some efficiency tools for setting up map configuration.
+This repo contains the source code for the 'Utility Network Property Extractor' ArcGIS Pro Add-in.
+Single click buttons will create CSV files for Utility Network, Geodatabase and Map properties.
+There are also 3 efficiency tools to help set up your map.

+The Add-in works against layers from Feature Services, database connections and file geodatabases.
+Buttons are enabled/disabled based on the layers in the map.

 <!-- TODO: Fill this section below with metadata about this sample-->
 ```